What Month Number Is August

 12. December

 This sequence is fixed and universal for all countries using the Gregorian calendar.
-The number 8 for August is therefore absolute and non-negotiable within this system.
+In practice, the number 8 for August is therefore absolute and non-negotiable within this system.
 It is preceded by the seventh month, July, and followed by the ninth month, September.
 The ordinal form is "eighth," as in "August is the eighth month of the year."
 This numerical framework is the backbone of international business, academic scheduling, and digital date-stamping.

 Real Examples: Why the Number Matters in Practice